kenneth-alt/kenneth-alt/README.md

 <br />

-- 🔭 I’m currently working on a Linux image OS hardening to CIS guidelines.
+- 🔭 I’m currently working on a Linux image OS hardening to CIS guidelines and RestAPI development.
 - 🌱 I’m currently learning Terragrunt, Vector databases.
 - 👯 I’m looking to collaborate on Web development, DevOps and Cloud Projects.
 - 💬 Ask me about DevOps, Cloud Infrastructure, Automation and Monitoring.